renesas-rz/meta-renesas/README.md

   ```
   CIP_MODE = "None" or unset CIP_MODE
   ```
-* QT Demo: choose QT5 Demonstration to build with core-image-qt.
+* QT Demo (unsupported for RZ/V2M and RZ/V2MA): choose QT5 Demonstration to build with core-image-qt.
 QT5 Demos are some applications to demonstrate QT5 framework.
   * Unset QT_DEMO (default): all QT5 Demos are not built with core-image-qt.
   ```
   #QT_DEMO = "1"